-1.5 Concurrent Jurisdiction Over Guardianships
+1.6 Concurrent Jurisdiction Over Guardianships

 Est. & Trusts § 13-105(a) grants the Orphans' Court concurrent jurisdiction for guardianships of the person and property of a minor.
 The Court of Appeals applied the Kaouris limitation so that the guardianship must be incidental to a probate case.
 In re Adoption/Guardianship of Tracy K, 434 Md.
 198, 73 A.3d 1102 (2013).
-Also, the law was changed in 2009 to provide that the Orphans' Court has guardianship jurisdiction if its presiding judge is a lawyer and the Orphans' Court may transfer the guardianship to the Circuit Court.
-Est. & Trusts § 13-015(c)(1)&(2).
+The law was changed in 2009 to provide that the Orphans' Court has guardianship jurisdiction of the person regardless of whether it is incident to a probate case if its presiding judge is a lawyer and the Orphans' Court may transfer the guardianship to the Circuit Court.
+Est. & Trusts § 13-105 (c)(1)&(2).